Jump to:Page Content

 There are two types of Federal Direct Loans availalbe for U.S. Citizens and Permanent Residents to borrow:

 Borrowers are eligible to receive a Federal Direct Unsubsidized Stafford Loan for up to $20,500 per academic year.
-The interest rate for Stafford Loans to graduate students is fixed at 6.8% and 1% origination fee.
+The interest rate for Stafford Loans to graduate students for 2013/2014 is fixed at 5.41% with a 1.051% (if first disbursed prior to December 1, 2013) or 1.072% (If first disbursed after December 1, 2012) origination fee.
 The maximum amount that can be received is the lesser of $20,500 or the difference between a student’s cost of education—as determined by Student Financial Services—and all other aid from all sources that a student is receiving.
+Interest rates for future academic years will be fixed at the 10-year Treasury bill rate—as auctioned in the May prior to the beginning of the academic year—plus 3.6%.

 Interest begins accruing on Federal Direct Loans from the time it is disbursed.
 For students enrolled for the full academic year, loans will be disbursed in two equal amounts with one disbursement at the beginning of each semester.